Manually creating ingress definitions for IBM App Connect instances in an Azure Kubernetes Service (AKS) cluster

 About this task

-For each App Connect Dashboard (and API if enabled), App Connect Designer, integration server, or switch server instance that is created, you must create an ingress resource with rules that define an externally-reachable URL for accessing the running service in the cluster.
+For each App Connect Dashboard (and API if enabled), App Connect Designer, integration runtime, or switch server instance that is created, you must create an ingress resource with rules that define an externally-reachable URL for accessing the running service in the cluster.

 Work with a cluster administrator if necessary to create and apply the ingress resources.